 The MIT DAPER team of fun-loving and engaging professionals makes working with them straightforward and enjoyable.
 We wanted to make sure that the sites showcased the depth and availability of their workout options, as well as membership choices, schedules, and athletic programs.
 From an aesthetic perspective, we wanted to communicate the dynamism and energy of the facilities, so we incorporated a kinetic-looking design over many image elements of the site.Visit MIT Rec

 Web Design & Development

-The website has a number of functional needs as well.
-These include displaying Group Exercise classes clearly, leading people to relevant event sign-ups, and showcasing a dynamic pool schedule so users always know exactly which lanes are available.
+These websites had a number of functional needs, including displaying Group Exercise classes clearly, leading people to relevant event sign-ups, aggregating available courses including key registration and testing dates, and showcasing a dynamic pool schedule so users always know exactly which lanes are available.
 We worked these items into the design from day one, making sure that these actions were as easy to do as browsing the site and admiring the photography.

 MIT Press Video

 When the MIT Recreation website took first place in the NIRSA Creative Excellence Awards we wanted to do something fun to announce it.
 We headed to their facilities with our video gear and a rough outline of what we wanted to do.
 Using their expansive facilities, we shot various sports with the athletes calling out highlights of the new site.
 It made for a much more creative “press release”, and had the added benefit of showing off the space and the team!